KPI-FICT-IP32/Blog/source/s09/networks.rst

   is the set of rules which are used for interaction between adjacent layers of the same node

+:Encapsulation:
+  is the inclusion of the data from the upper layer into the special data structure of the lower layer. **Decapsulation** is the reverse procedure.

 OSI model descibes 7 layers of network organization and the purpose of each layer.
 Protocols are not described in the OSI model.